-C2 Sample preparation, sample processing and sub-sampling to obtain analytical portions should take place before visible deterioration occurs.
-The parts of the commodity that should be analysed are stipulated in Regulation 396/2005 Annex1.
+C2 Sample preparation, sample processing and sub-sampling to obtain portions should take place before any visible deterioration occurs.
+The parts of the commodity that should be analysed are stipulated in Regulation (EC) No 396/2005 Annex 11

-C3 Sample processing and storage procedures should be demonstrated to have no significant effect on the residues present in the analytical sample (see Directive 2002/63/EC).
-Where there is evidence that comminution (cutting and homogenisation) at ambient temperature has a significant influence on the degradation of certain pesticide residues, it is recommended that samples are homogenised at low temperature (e.g. frozen and/or in the presence of "dry ice").
+C3 Sample processing and storage procedures should have been demonstrated to have no significant effect on the residues present in the sample (see Directive 2002/63/EC).
+Where there is evidence that comminution (cutting and homogenisation) at ambient temperature has a significant influence on the degradation of certain pesticide residues, it is recommended that the samples are homogenised at low temperature (e.g. frozen and/or in the presence of "dry ice").
 Where comminution is known to affect residues (e.g. dithiocarbamates or fumigants) and practical alternative procedures are not available, the test portion should consist of whole units of the commodity, or segments removed from large units.
 For all other analyses, the whole laboratory sample needs to be comminuted.
-To improve the extraction efficiency of low moisture containing commodities (e.g. cereals, spices, dried herbs), it is recommended that small particle sizes, preferably less than 1 mm, are obtained.
-Milling should be performed in a way that avoids extensive heating of the samples, as heating can cause losses of certain pesticides.
+To improve the extraction efficiency of low moisture commodities (e.g. cereals, spices, dried herbs), it is recommended that small particle sizes, preferably less than 1 mm, are obtained.
+Milling should be performed in a way that avoids extensive heating of the samples, as heat can cause losses of certain pesticides.

-C4 Sample comminution should ensure that the sample is homogeneous enough so that sub-sampling variability is acceptable.
-If this is not achievable, the use of larger test portions or replicate portions should be considered to obtain a better estimate of the true value.
+C4 Sample comminution should ensure that the sample is homogeneous enough to ensure that sub-sampling variability is acceptable.
+If this is not achievable, the use of larger test portions or replicate portions should be considered in order to be able to obtain a better estimate of the true value.
 Upon homogenization or milling, samples may separate into different fractions, e.g. pulp and peel in the case of fruits, and husks and endosperm in the case of cereals.
 This fractionation can occur because of differences in size, shape and density.
 Because pesticides can be heterogeneously distributed between the different fractions, it is important to ensure that the fractions in the analytical test portion are in the same ratio as in the original laboratory sample.
-It is advisable to store in a freezer a sufficient number of sub-samples or analytical test portions for the number of analyses/repeat analyses likely to be required.
+It is advisable to store in a freezer a sufficient number of sub-samples or analytical test portions for the number of analyses/repeated analyses that are likely to be required.